ewsct/ansible-playbook/roles/iou.simple.lab/README.md

 # IOU simple lab

 This role depends on `iou` role.
-It uses IOU, which stands on IOS on Unix.
+It uses IOU, which stands for IOS on Unix.

 The topology contains only three routers.
 Two of them connected to the third one.